cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </HighlightBox>

 If you have been running _v1_ of your checkers blockchain for a while, games have been created, played on, won, and lost.
-In this section you will introduce _v2_ of your blockchain with leaderboard support.
+In this section, you will introduce _v2_ of your blockchain with leaderboard support.
 A good leaderboard fulfills these conditions:

 * Any player who has **ever** played should have a tally of games won, lost, and forfeited.
 * The leaderboard should list the players with the most wins up to a pre-determined number.
 For example, the leaderboard could only include the top 100 scores.